 • High School/Grades 9-12

-Digital Promise’s Building Apps Across Cultures connects high school-aged youth in Lebanon and the United States through binational teams that design and build mobile apps addressing global and societal issues focused on the UN Sustainable Development Goals.
-Designed in partnership with MAD-Learn and the International Education Association, this virtual exchange engages participants in a series of asynchronous activities and live video discussions.
-Guided by teachers and MAD-Learn facilitators, participants build global competence and design thinking skills.
-Each year, participants will celebrate their work as part of the Digital Promise YouthMADE Festival.
+Digital Promise’s Building Global Apps connects high school-aged youth in Lebanon and the United States to build mobile apps that address important global issues.
+Designed in partnership with MAD-learn and the International Education Association, this virtual exchange engages participants in a series of asynchronous activities and live video discussions.
+Participants build interpersonal and design thinking skills, and celebrate their work as part of the Digital Promise YouthMADE Festival each year.

 Activities

-Through lessons and discussions with their teachers, participants will first learn about the UN SDGs and meet peers from their partner classroom.
-They will then form binational teams to create mobile apps that address local and global challenges centered on the UN SDGs.
-Leveraging MAD-Learn’s interactive platform and other collaboration tools, participants will asynchronously build their app utilizing the design thinking process (Ideate, Plan, Design, Build, Test, and Launch).
-Throughout the program, they will also participate in four live video exchanges.
+Through lessons and discussions with their teachers, participants will first learn about global issues and meet peers from their partner classroom.
+They will then form teams to create mobile apps that address local and global challenges.
+Leveraging MAD-learn’s interactive platform and other collaboration tools, participants will asynchronously build their app utilizing the design thinking process (Ideate, Plan, Design, Build, Test, and Launch).
+Throughout the program, they will also participate in three live video exchanges.

 Program Details